 It is a legal requirement to carry original identity documents at all times and original vehicle documents, registration and car ownership papers when driving.
 Police or other law enforcement agencies can request to see identification at any time.

-Roads and vehicles are poorly maintained in Guinea and public transportation is limited.
+Public transportation is limited.
+Road hazards include poor driving habits, the lack of road and traffic signs, poorly maintained vehicles and roads, pedestrians and stray livestock.
 You should avoid all travel between towns and cities after dark because of the risk of robbery and high incidence of motor vehicle accidents.
 For further advice on road safety, see our road travel page.
 Fuel shortages often occur.

 Army or other roadblocks may be encountered in Conakry and across the country at any time, and particularly at night.

-When you are in Guinea, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Guinea, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 It is a legal requirement to carry original identity documents at all times.
 Police or other law enforcement agencies can request to see identification at any time.